ChristopherJBarclay/expensify-app/readme.md

 # Expensify App

-Budgeting application using React with Redux, and many production-level tools.
+Budgeting application using React with Redux and many production-level tools.